shreemahadik8433/RealTime-Number-Plate-detection-Project/README.md

 # RealTime-Number-Plate-detection-Project
-Its a demo video and images of my project based on TF which detects number plate through camera and saves the images IN .csv and Jpg format
+A demo video and images of my project based on TF which detects number plate through camera and saves the info and images in .csv and Jpg format respectively

 # Traning